Welcome to today's edition of the Rush 24-7 podcast.

 Happy to have you here, folks.

-Telephone number is 800-282-288-2.
+Telephone number is 800-282-2882.

-This is uh uh it's surreal.
+This is a, it's surreal.

-You know that the PGA of America just gave its distinguished something or other of the year award to Bill Clinton.
+You know, that the PGA of America just gave its distinguished something or other of the year award to Bill Clinton.

-The guy cheats on the golf course for one thing, and I'll tell you how he does it uh later on the but I mean of all the people.
+The guy cheats on the golf course for one thing, and I'll tell you how he does it later on.

-There have only not very many have ever received this award.
+Not very many have ever received this award.

 People like Jack Nicholas and Arnold Palmer.

-And then CBS News ladies and they've got their own poll on Obama.
+And then CBS News, ladies, and they've got their own poll on Obama.

 Yesterday was NBC News in the Wall Street Journal.

-Today it's CBS the New York Times.
+Today it's CBS, The New York Times.

 In their poll, Obama is at 41%.